 Each nonprofit organization facilitates their own fundraising efforts.
 We recommend that runners contact nonprofits for specific answers to fundraising questions.
 On average runners can anticipate to raise the following amounts per event:

-How do I fundraise for a non-participating charity or cause of my choice?
+How do I fundraise for a charity that isn't listed?

-What is the difference between a Run for a Reason charity and a contributing charity?
+What is the difference between a Run for a Reason official charity and a contributing charity?

-Run for a Reason (official) charities are organizations that have participated with the charity program for at least one year and demonstrated the capability of fundraising a minimum of $7,500.
-These organizations pay a participation fee in order to be featured on our website as the preferred and promoted nonprofit partners with the DICK’S Sporting Goods Pittsburgh Marathon, and are able to offer runners an entry into any event with the committment to fundraising.
+Run for a Reason (official) charities are organizations that have participated with the charity program for at least one year and demonstrated the capability of recruiting at least 15 runners, 5 volunteers and a fundraising a minimum of $7,500.
+These organizations pay a participation fee in order to be featured on our website as the preferred and promoted nonprofit partners with the DICK’S Sporting Goods Pittsburgh Marathon and are able to offer runners an entry into any event with the commitment to fundraising.

 Click here for more details.